securzecom/dpdpa-docs/blog/2025-09-09-welcome/index.md

     </strong>
   </div>
   <p style={{ marginTop: "1rem", lineHeight: "1.55" }}>
     Gauri Saple is an experienced GRC and Cybersecurity Consultant with over more than a decade experience and expertise in building and strengthening governance, risk, and compliance frameworks across diverse IT and OT environments.
-She serves as Principal Consultant with multiple organisations, leading end-to-end implementations of ISMS, BCMS, and Privacy Programs (ISO 27001, 27701, 22301, 42001), conducting comprehensive ITGC and process control audits, SOC 2 readiness assessments, and regulatory compliance reviews aligned with SEBI, RBI, and the DPDP Act 2023.
+She serves as Principal Consultant with multiple organisations, leading end-to-end implementations of ISMS, BCMS, and Privacy Programs (ISO 27001, 27701, 22301, 42001), conducting comprehensive ITGC and process control audits, SOC 2 readiness assessments, and regulatory compliance reviews aligned with SEBI, RBI, and the DPDP Act.
 Gauri has developed risk management methodologies, audit frameworks, control libraries, and assessment toolkits that help organisations operationalise governance and uplift their cybersecurity maturity.
-She has extensive experience working with financial institutions, fintech companies, SOC service providers, and industrial sectors—translating regulatory and security requirements into practical, measurable controls that enhance enterprise resilience and accountability
+She has extensive experience working with financial institutions, fintech companies, SOC service providers, and industrial sectors - translating regulatory and security requirements into practical, measurable controls that enhance enterprise resilience and accountability
   </p>
 </div>